auth0-samples/auth0-angularjs-sample/08-Calling-Api/README.md

 # Using `html5Mode(true)` with Auth0

-A common pattern in single page apps is to have a navigation bar at the top of the page and have various app routes rendered below with **Log In** button is provided in the navbar to allow users to log in from any route.
+A common pattern in single page apps is to have a navigation bar at the top of the page and have various app routes rendered below with a **Log In** button provided in the navbar to allow users to log in from any route.
 This becomes a challenge when setting `$locationProvider.html5Mode(true)` because it will require that you set any possible route as an **Allowed Callback URL** in your Angular application, which isn't scalable.

 To solve this issue, you can configure Lock to use a specific `callbackURL`.
-When specifying a `callbackURL`, your must set `responseType: token`.
+When specifying a `callbackURL`, you must set `responseType: token`.
 This is all done within the `options` object in your `lockProvider.init`.

 ```js
 // app.js